ap

 But first, he ate a carrot.

-Polis, speaking at the signing of to support healthy eating and food access, chewed on the carrot for nearly 15 seconds before answering a question about whether he’d wear the censure from his party like a badge of honor.
+Polis, speaking at the signing event for to support healthy eating and food access, chewed on the carrot for nearly 15 seconds before answering a question about whether he’d wear the censure from his party like a badge of honor.
 Wednesday night’s unusual action against a governor of the same party included a ban on the Colorado Democratic Party hosting Polis as a featured speaker, as an officially recognized participant or as an honored guest at party functions.

 “Marlon and the kids were thrilled because they thought it meant I’d be home earlier because, instead of going to three events a night, they thought I’d be going to two a night,” Polis joked, referring to his husband, first gentleman Marlon Reis.